The ARGUS aluminium scrap price assessments

 Users of the ARGUS aluminium scrap price assessments

 Argus price assessments for secondary aluminium materials can be used by any company generating or buying aluminium-bearing scrap, by smelters and refiners which may use scrap as production inputs, and by manufacturers in a variety of industrial and consumer applications that use primary aluminium products, where volatility in aluminium scrap prices may correlate to primary material costs.
-In addition, scrap yards with shredders will be particularly well-aligned with the full suite of Argus ferrous and non-ferrous scrap prices found in Argus Metal Prices.
+In addition, scrap yards with shredders will be particularly well-aligned with the full suite of Argus ferrous and non-ferrous scrap prices found in Argus Scrap Markets.